Martijnvos/JCF41DataStructures/README.md

-# Word application Martijn
+# Word application
-This application is the execution of Assignment 1.
+This application is the execution of Assignment 1 of the JCF41 course on Fontys.
+It's meant for getting an understanding of the Java Collection Framework.
 There are several use cases of this application:
 - Count the total amount of words of text
 - Count the amount of different words in text